-DHMC confident no patients put at risk from virus-infected medical resident
+DHMC confident no patients put at risk from virus-infected medical residentupdate

 And now WCAX has learned that the first individual who tested positive sees patients at the medical center.
 According to Vermont health officials, he is a physician trainee, commonly known as a resident.